-@ In addition to this course list, a student can also opt from the PG courses being offered by other disciplines.
+@ In addition to this course list, a student can also opt from the PG courses being offered by the other disciplines, after consultation with DPGC Convener / HoD / Supervisor

-NOTE: 1.
-Request for conversion from MTech to MTech + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.
+1. Request for conversion from MSc to MSc + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.
+The confirmation of conversion of MSc program and to MSc + PhD dual degree program is done during 4th semester with subject to successfully qualifying CSIR/UGC-JRF or equivalent fellowship to enable receiving PhD scholarship.